AllSpice guest episode on Macrofab Engineering podcast

 Where did the name AllSpice come from?

-Spice is, as you may already know, synonymous with circuit simulation in the hardware world.
+SPICE is, as you may already know, synonymous with circuit simulation in the hardware world.
 There are multiple [fill-the-blank] Spice tools in the space, and we think of them as examples of powerful yet disjointed solutions that are so commonplace in hardware.
 We want to be a unifying platform for the hardware development ecosystem and chose the name “AllSpice” as a reminder of that.
 If you’re an insider, you understand what we mean when you hear the name.
 If not, you probably think we sell food.

 How does AllSpice affect the engineer?
 The manager?